Constitution Hall - Exhibits

 - Land office desk, originally owned by Albert G. Boone, Daniel Boone’s grandson

 - Bound volume of 1855 Statutes of Kansas Territory, written by proslavery legislators and called the “Bogus Laws” by antislavery men

 - Candle box in which John Calhoun buried fake ballots that were cast in a vote for the Lecompton Constitution

-- Office safe owned by Charles Robinson, territorial free state governor
+- Office safe owned by Charles Robinson, first Kansas governor